kinow/kinoshita.eti.br/_posts/2020-08-16-finding-ryokokosho-in-taiwan.md

 That synonym entry appears to have been found at the following location:
 **Ryukokosho**, Taihoku (Taipei), Formosa [Taiwan, ROC] (LU).
-So how to find Ryukokosho if Google Maps cannot find it, and Google brings only a handful of entries with the species synonyms, and no maps or other GIS data?
+So how to find Ryukokosho if Google Maps cannot find it, Google brings only a handful of entries with the species synonyms, and no there are no other maps or other GIS data available?

 <!--more-->